diegolnasc/kubernetes-best-practices/README.md

 #### Deployment

-Regarding ReplicaSet deployment strategies, we have:
+Regarding ReplicaSet deployment strategies, there are:

-- **RollingUpdate**: Starts new replicas before deleting old ones.
+- **RollingUpdate**: Starts new container's before deleting old ones.
 	+ Pro: No Downtime.
 	+ Cons: Deployment can be time-consuming and there is no traffic control between versions.
 - **Recreate**: Remove all old containers and start new versions simultaneously.